thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/unshakeable-peace.md

 ## Freedom from Fear, Worry and Anxiety

 Fear is one of the enemy's greatest tools.
-It paralyzes, distorts truth and robs people of joy.
+It paralyses, distorts truth and robs people of joy.
 But through Jesus, we are set free from fear because He has conquered death – the greatest fear of all.
 His resurrection assures us that death is not the end, but the beginning of eternal life!
 He said *and lo, I am with you always, even to the end of the age* ([Mat 28:20](https://www.biblegateway.com/passage/?search=Mat%2028%3A20&version=NKJV)).
 You are never alone!